 Acrylic paint: A fast-drying synthetic paint made from acrylic resin.
 Acrylic is a fast-drying water-based “plastic” paint valued for its versatility and cleans up with soap and water.

 Archival quality: Fine Art limited editions sold by Fine Art Collector International are printed with the most advanced reproduction technology for image fidelity.
-Fade-resistant archival inks and the finest acid-free paper and canvas ensure the longevity of your fine art purchase.
+Fade-resistant archival inks and canvas ensure the longevity of your fine art purchase.
 We assure the quality of your limited edition art.

 Canvas: A heavy, closely woven fabric; an oil painting on canvas fabric; the support used for an acrylic or oil painting that is typically made of linen or cotton, stretched very tightly and tacked onto a wooden frame.
 Linen is considered far superior to the heavy cotton for a canvas.